mastodon-sc/mastodon-documentation/docs/partC/deep_lineage/detectors.md

-# Detectors added to Mastodon
+# Detectors and Linkers added to Mastodon

-**It is highly recommended to use all detectors, added by Mastodon Deep Lineage, only on machines with a GPU (ideally NVIDIA).
-The detectors are very slow on machines without a GPU.
+**It is highly recommended to use all detectors/linkers, added by Mastodon Deep Lineage, only on machines with a GPU ( ideally
+NVIDIA).
+The detectors/linkers are very slow on machines without a GPU.
 Moreover, consider running these detectors on a workstation and not on a typical consumer machine for better performance.**

-* The detectors added to Mastodon are actually implemented in Python.
+* The detectors/linkers added to Mastodon are actually implemented in Python.
 They can be used in Fiji via the [Appose](https://apposed.org/) bridge between Java and Python.
-* Each detector needs a specific Python runtime environment with specific dependencies.
+* Each detector/linker needs a specific Python runtime environment with specific dependencies.
 These environments are automatically created and managed by Appose.
 * There is a User Interface in Mastodon to install / update / delete these environments.
 The UI can be opened via `Plugins > Tracking > Python Environments for Detection/Linking`.